-The NIC (Network Interface Controller) LED connections for GLAN port 1 are located on pins 11 and 12 of JF1, and the LED connection for GLAN Port 2 are on pins 9 and 10.
+The NIC (Network Interface Controller) LED connection for LAN port 1 is located on pins 11 and 12 of JF1, and the LED connection for LAN Port 2 is on pins 9 and 10.
+LAN Port 1/2 support Gigabit LAN on the X9DRG-HF+, 10G LAN on the X9DRG-HTF+.
 Attach the NIC LED cables here to display network activity.
 Refer to the table on the right for pin definitions.